leesur2014/WebApp-TP/specification/product_backlog.md

 ### Login/logout via Facebook

-    A user could login through Facebook's verification page.
+1. A user can log in through Facebook via OAuth2.
-    Whenever a user accesses our home page, an alert window "continue with Facebook" would redirect them to login with their Facebook account.
+2. Whenever a user accesses our home page, a button "continue with Facebook" would redirect them to login with their Facebook accounts.
-    After a user is logged in, he/she would see a game center page which displays all public game rooms.
-In this page, Similarly, the user could logout during any time and be redirected back to the home page.
+3. After a user logs in, he/she will see a game center page which displays all public game rooms.
+4. A user may log out at any time.
+But if a user quits during a game, his/her points will be deducted.

 ### Game Center

+1. The game center displays a list of public game rooms.
-    a) a user could join a publicly listed game room (as a player or observer).
+1. A user may join any publicly listed game room by clinking on it.
-    b) a user could join a private room by entering invite code (as a player or observer).
+2. A user may join a private room by entering a code.
-    c) a user could create room (could be public/private), if the room is private, this user would get a room inviting passcode.
+3. A user could create room.
+If he chooses to create a private room, this user will get a room invitation code.

 ### Drawing Room

-    After all players click "ready", the game starts.
-Any player who hasn't "ready"ed for 20 seconds after all other players are "ready" could be deducted some points and be made an observer.

-    There could be 2 types of users in a drawing room.
-    a) player: each player take turns to be a "drawer" who could see a keyword and draw any shape on the board.
-The first 2 players who guessed right keyword are winners (for some points).
-If nobody guessed right, the drawer could be deducted some points.

-    b) observer: an observer could only watch the game and give remarks.
+1. A room consists of one to six players.
+2. The minimal unit of a game is a round.
+3. A game round starts when the following condition is satisfied:
+  1. There are more than two players in the room
+  2. All players are ready
+4. At the beginning of a round, the server designates a player as the painter and other players as guessers.
+The server presents the painter a word.
+Then the painter draws on the board.
+The painter should complete his/her drawing within a predefined time.
+Meanwhile, the guessers may type their guesses into a input box.
+The server will notify a guesser if his/her guess is correct or not.
+4. A game round ends in two cases.
+  1. more than half of the guesser have come up with the correct answer
+  2. a predefined time out occurs
+  3. the painter quits the game
+5. When the round ends.
+All guessers who submitted the correct answer will get some points.
+If nobody guessed right, the painter's points will be deducted.